Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Introduction

-On the other hand, the strong foundation of kernel theories lead to many mathematical and computational advancements.
+On the other hand, kernel techniques lead to many mathematical and computational advancements.
 One popular instance of such advancements is the reproducing kernel Hilbert space (RKHS), which is predominantly considered as an efficient tool to generalize the linear statistical approaches to non-linear settings, cf.\ the \emph{kernel trick}, e.g. By utilizing the distinct mathematical properties of RKHS, a distance measure is proposed in \citet{gretton2012kernel}, which is known as maximum mean discrepancy (MMD).
 Maximum mean discrepancies (MMDs) are \emph{kernel} based distance measures between given \emph{unbalanced} and/\,or probability measures, based on embedding measures in a RKHS.
 We refer to \citet{muandet2017kernel} for a textbook reference.
 Remarkably, these kernel based distances provide meaningful metrics for \emph{unbalanced} measures as well.

-\paragraph{Numerical computation and applications of UOT and MMD.} The technique of entropy regularization to solve the standard OT problem is an important milestone, which improves the scalability of traditional methods (cf.\ \citet{cuturi2013sinkhorn}).
-The Sinkhorn algorithm utilizes the entropy regularized OT problem (cf.\ \citet{Sinkhorn1967a}).
+\paragraph{Numerical computation and applications of UOT and MMD.} Traditional choices for solving the transportation problem involve several discrete combinatorial algorithms that rely on the finite-dimensional linear programming formulation.
+Notable among these are the Hungarian method, the auction algorithm, and the network simplex, see \citet{luenberger2016linear}, \citet{Ahuja1993}.
+However, their scalability diminishes notably when confronted with large, dense problems.
+The technique of entropy regularization to solve the standard OT problem is an important milestone, which improves the scalability of traditional methods (cf.\ \citet{cuturi2013sinkhorn}).
+The Sinkhorn algorithm exploits the entropy-regularized (OT) problem, recognized as an alternating optimization algorithm, commonly referred to as the \emph{Iterative Proportional Fitting Procedure} (IPFP) (cf.\ \citet{Sinkhorn1967a}).
 The unbalanced OT (UOT) problems splendidly adopt the entropy regularization technique, which also improves the scalability.

 Today’s data-driven world, which is dominated by rapidly growing machine learning (ML) techniques, utilizes the entropy regularized UOT algorithm for many applications.
 These include, among various others, domain adaptation (cf.\ \citet{pmlr-v139-fatras21a}), crowd counting (cf.\ \citet{ma2021learning}), bioinformatics (cf.\ \citet{schiebinger2019optimal}), and natural language processing (cf.\ \citet{pmlr-v129-wang20c}).